Last Updated on: 5th November 2022, 02:56 am

-There are many tools that make travel easier and more affordable.
-Although we aren’t getting paid to publicize them, we want to share our favorite travel services and apps with you.
-(All money is in U.S. Dollars unless otherwise stated).
+There are many tools that make travel easier and more affordable, and we want to share our favorite travel services and apps with you.

 Since we started traveling full-time in April 2018, we have used Airbnb for most of our lodging.
 We got off to a rough start and were about to give up on it.
 Instead, we learned to make it work for us.
 Read about what we learned from our experiences in “5 Tips For Finding the Best Airbnb Rentals.”

 Our monthly budget for accommodations is $1,500.
 We can usually find an apartment with a separate bedroom, a kitchen, and WiFi for less than this.
 At $50 per night, this is the bargain of the century.
 In some cities, we have to go over budget to find an acceptable place.
 This is offset by savings in cities with lower accommodation costs.

 Many hosts offer discounts for stays of more than 7 days and even deeper discounts for stays of 28 days or longer.
 We find the site easy to use and have had good support.

 Find the perfect place to stay with Airbnb.

 We prefer hotels for short stays and side trips since we only need a place to sleep.
 For this, we use Booking.com and are pleased with them.

 They also offer apartment options similar to Airbnb.
 Conversely, in 2018 Airbnb expanded its hotel options, although we have not booked a hotel through them yet.
 A little competition is a beautiful thing!

 Booking.com has a loyalty program they call the genius program.
 It kicks in automatically after you have booked five reservations.
 The program gives you 10% off future bookings with participating properties and other perks like free airport transfers and late check-out.
 The discount percent increases as you book more.

 Book a great accommodation at Booking.com and be the genius you always knew you were.